Introduction

 Key Components of DevOps

-Several important components support DevOps practices.
+Several important components support this system.

 Collaboration